FadlullahLanre/Guessing-Game-Application/README.md

-# Guessing-Game-Application
+# Guessing-Game-Application (Zuri internship)

+# Description

+*This is a Zuri Internship Task for the backend track (NodeJs)*

-A guessing game application, that prompts a user to guess a number between a specified range, if the user gets it right  the user is promoted to the next stage and so on.
+A guessing number game application, that prompts a player to predict the generated number between a specified range, if the user gets is correct, the user is promoted to the next stage by increasing the range limit value by 1.

-# Link to replit
+# Link to replit account

 https://replit.com/@Fadlulanre/Guessing-Game-Application#index.js